 - It helps to set up a self-service beverage area and a snack/grazing area.
 Keep these areas away from your prep and working areas.
 A little planning and organization will help the employees be self-sufficient, an important Fort Ross lesson.
 It will also keep you sane and prevent the constant chorus of “Where is X?”
 This is critical when weather is stormy, because your work area is constantly filled with employees visiting or coming inside to warm up.

 - Having three cook officers is really helpful.
 The Head Cook can meet with the employees to make menu decisions develop recipes, shop, oversee and give orders.
-The second cook officer should be available to organize the employees, chat with them, help them with their skit, make sure they understand their chores, organize breaks, hikes, crafts and churning.
+The second cook officer should be available to organize the employees, chat with them, make sure they understand their chores, organize breaks, crafts and churning.
 The third cook can tend to fire and carry pots etc. Of course, other divisions of labor can work equally well, but have a plan and try to have three parents in this role.

 - Encourage the employees to be resourceful and self-sufficient.
 Resist the urge to do things for them.
 Give clear, concise verbal instructions, and then allow them to find solutions.
 This is respectful and they will appreciate it.
 You will see that they are usually quite adept at asking for help!
 This approach will also keep you from feeling stressed from being constantly called upon.
 If you discover they haven’t followed through, follow up with suggestions for how they might proceed.
 If you expect a lot of them, they will surprise you with their capability and enthusiasm and you will be overflowing with genuine praise for them.
 What a happy circumstance!